faceach/ETUI/doc/Code_Review_Essential.md

-4. Function that is important to be loaded at the startup should not be placed under etui namespace, instead, they should under 'premier' namespace and should not depend on any function under etui namespace (norm Jan26 2011: what about jQuery should we load it at startup?). so the script that gets loaded in &lt;head /&gt; won't be too much and block the downloading thread of browser.
+4. Function that is important to be loaded at the startup should not be placed under etui namespace, instead, they should under 'premier' namespace and should not depend on any function under etui namespace (norm Jan26 2011: what about jQuery should we load it at startup?). so the script that gets loaded in `<head />` won't be too much and block the downloading thread of browser.

 5. Cross-browser compatibilies